Vodafone DreamLab – Accelerating Cancer Research

 Amazon Cognito and STS provide substantial security with only a minimal requirement for custom development.

-Amazon Elastic Compute Cloud (EC2) servers run all the custom code that is used to maintain the other systems.
+Amazon Elastic Compute Cloud (Amazon EC2) servers run all the custom code that is used to maintain the other systems.
 This custom code is scheduled to run regularly with CRON jobs.
 The EC2 servers are limited in capacity, but as they are working behind SQS this is not be an issue.
 We investigated AWS Lambda, a service that runs custom code on an event notification, however Lambda is currently not available in Australia.

 The app accesses all SQS queues through Amazon API Gateway.
 This is so that the communication is over a custom domain that Vodafone uses to zero rate data charges for Vodafone Australia customers in Australia.